offsoc/onionplan/docs/3 - Appendixes/02 - Appendix: Specs for DNS-based .onion records.md

 [pretty error-prone protocol to implement]: https://gitlab.torproject.org/tpo/core/tor/-/issues/33687#note_2510496

+### DNSSEC

+To be taken into account if choosing the DNSSEC pathway:

+1. Possible ways to distribute the DNSSEC root zone keys still need to be discussed.

+2. A DNSSEC stapling mechanism could make safer to use DNSSEC.

 ### DNS-over-HTTPS (DoH) or DNS-over-TLS (DoT) support

 Whether DoH or DoT should be used for resolution?